Score Editor

 Tuplets

-Triplets, quintuplets and septuplets are recognized automatically.
-Tuplets can be added by right clicking the editor, and picking one out of the items in the menu's Add Tuplet section.
-Alternatively you can add a note and use the 'More...' button's 'Split in equal parts' option.
+Triplets, quintuplets, and septuplets are recognized automatically.
+Tuplets can be added by right clicking the editor and selecting one from the Add Tuplet section of the menu.
+Alternatively, you can add a note and use the "MORE" button's "Split in equal parts" option.

 Clef and Key Signature